DC Comics insert previews: Publication history

 The insert previews began with The New Teen Titans in DC Comics Presents #26 (Oct.
 1980).
 This reboot of an existing property by writer Marv Wolfman and artist George Pérez introduced several new characters and would become a sales success for DC.
-Wolfman would additionally write previews for a reboot of the "Dial 'H' for Hero" feature and for Night Force a supernatural series drawn by Gene Colan, his former collaborator on The Tomb of Dracula.
+Wolfman would additionally write previews for a reboot of the "Dial H for Hero" feature and for Night Force a supernatural series drawn by Gene Colan, his former collaborator on The Tomb of Dracula.
 DC highlighted the work of Roy Thomas, newly arrived at the company from Marvel Comics, by featuring several of his series in the format.
 These included All-Star Squadron, a revival of the Justice Society of America; Arak, Son of Thunder, a new Native American character; a revitalization of Wonder Woman including an update of the character's costume; and Captain Carrot and His Amazing Zoo Crew! a combination of the talking animal and superhero genres.
 When the long running The Brave and the Bold series came to its conclusion, the final issue featured a preview of a new Batman series, Batman and the Outsiders by writer Mike W. Barr and artist Jim Aparo, which would be described by DC Comics writer and executive Paul Levitz as being "a team series more fashionable to 1980s audiences".
 New talent such as the writing team of Dan Mishkin and Gary Cohn was represented in the previews with Amethyst, Princess of Gemworld and Blue Devil.
 Licensed properties were featured as well.
 A Masters of the Universe preview featured in several comic books cover dated November 1982 led to a miniseries the following month.
 The Atari Force preview in January 1983 served as a prequel to the ongoing series launched a year later.

-M.A.S.K. was a cartoon series and a Kenner Products toyline adapted into comic books in a September 1985 preview which led to a miniseries the following December.
+M.A.S.K. was an animated series and a Kenner Products toyline adapted into comic books in a September 1985 preview which led to a miniseries the following December.

-The issues
+Issues

 Collected editions

 The following insert preview stories have been reprinted in collected editions: